 A $0.1\mu F$ capacitor gives good results in most applications.
-Generally $1.0\mu F$ will hold the roll-over error to 0.5 counts in this instance.
+However, where a large common mode voltage exists (i.e. the REF LO pin is not at analog COMMON) and a 200mV scale is used, a larger value is required to prevent roll-over error.
+Generally $1.0\mu F$ will hold the roll-over error to 0.5 count in this instance.